 Our Post is located in West Des Moines, Iowa.
-We received our Charter on January 6, 1947 and are named in honor of John Emerick and Harrison Williams - both Veterans who killed in WWII.
+We received our Charter on January 6, 1947 and are named in honor of John Emerick and Harry Williams - both Veterans killed in WWII.

-Our current membership include 93 veterans from World War II through the Afghanistan and Iraq conflict in the Global War on Terrorism.
-We meet on the first Monday of the month (except September in 2019 - when we meet on the 9th) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265
+Our current membership include 80 veterans from World War II through the Afghanistan and Iraq conflict in the Global War on Terrorism.
+We meet on the first Monday of the month (except July in 2021 when we meet on July 12th and September when we meet on the 13th) at 7:00 pm in the West Des Moines Community Center, 217 5th St., West Des Moines, IA 50265

 Hosting educational programs and community services throughout the year emphasizes our commitment to our community.

 Each year more than 132,000 students in grades 6-8 enter the VFW’s Patriot’s Pen youth essay contest.
 The national first-place winner wins $5,000 and an all-expense-paid trip to Washington, D.C.
 The first-place winner from each state competes for national awards totaling $55,000, with each first-place state winner receiving a minimum of $500 at the national level.

 The essay contest encourages young minds to examine America’s history, along with their own experiences in modern American society, by drafting a 300- to 400-word essay, expressing their views based on a patriotic theme chosen by the VFW Commander-in-Chief.
 Want to apply?
 Read the rules and eligibility requirements and download the entry form before submitting your entry to your local VFW 8879 Post.